 - Stories of our diverse workforce

-We have chosen to set our reputation alongside a bold purpose – to shape a vibrant economy building trust and integrity in markets, unlocking sustainable growth in dynamic organisations and creating environments where people and business flourish.
+We have a strong focus on purpose, and our sense of social responsibility ensures we speak out on the issues that impact our clients, our people and our industry.
 Our policy is to assess and address anti-modern slavery laws in our own business and we expect organisations with whom we work also to adopt and enforce policies to comply with the legislation.
 Collaboration is at the heart of achieving this with our people, suppliers and clients.

 What is modern slavery?

 Modern slavery is an international crime affecting over 40 million people around the world.
 This growing global issue transcends age, gender and ethnicities.
 It includes victims trafficked from overseas and vulnerable people in the UK who are forced illegally to work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.